 Another important question to ask is how many working hours the process automation is going to unleash for more value-added activities.
 Hence, you are unlocking your employee´s true potential.

-From my experience, there is not a common blueprint for companies to automate their processes.
+From my experience, there is not a perfect, common blueprint for all companies to automate their processes.
 Even with customers in the same industry and with similar size we have noticed that the potential for automation is completely different.
 System landscape, process development and history are some of the reasons for this divergence.
 That´s why it is important to take a deep dive into this journey with flexibility and an open mind.
-There is no standard solution.
+There is no standard solution to use process automation as opportunity to help your employees.
 What is important is to choose a systematic and comprehensive approach.
 Contact me (or us) to help you unleash your employee’s true potential while leaving computers to do what they do best; repetitive and burdensome processes.